paladp/cs203-S2019-assessment/assessment.md

   correctly.
 Additionally, merges and pull requests are done correctly and the commit messages can be understood, but the programmer pushed to the master branch.
-  * G = Good would indicate that the issue posted is neither redundant nor incomprehensible, and is moderately descriptive and clear.
   * A = Adequate would indicate that the programmer correctly made subbranches and did not push to the master branch.
 Merge and pull requests are done correctly, commit messages can be understood.
 Additionally, all forks and repositories were made correctly as well.
+   * G = Good would indicate that the subbranches were made correctly, the master branch was not pushed to,  merge and pull requests were done correctly.
+   Additionally, commit messages are detailed.
   * E = An excellent branch would be a purposeful branch that has a descriptive label.
-Had strong commit messages, in addition to using and creating repository branches, forks, and pull request correctly.
+Had strong and frequent commit messages, in addition to using and creating repository branches, forks, and pull request correctly.
+Also pull requests have descriptive labels and their descriptions are detailed.
 * Creating and using a repository branch
   * N = Routinely committing edits to the master branch or not pushing to correct branches receives a none grade